Alphabetical List of Student Organizations

 CRIMINAL JUSTICE ACTION NETWORK

 The Criminal Justice Action Network (CJAN) is an organization of Columbia Law students dedicated to increasing actual justice in the criminal justice system.
 Our mission is to increase awareness of pressing criminal justice issues in the Law School community, assist attorneys and organizations working on criminal justice issues, and encourage interaction among students interested in improving the criminal justice system.
 In an effort to effectuate positive change in the system, CJAN advocates for issues such as the abolition of the death penalty, improved indigent defense, and prisoners’ rights.
-Each year, we organize spring break caravans, which give students the opportunity to travel across the country to places such as New Orleans, D.C., and San Francisco to work with organizations doing defense work.
+Each year, we organize spring break caravans, which in the past have given students the opportunity to travel across the country to places such as New Orleans, D.C., and San Francisco to work with organizations doing defense work.
 CJAN also organizes several pro bono projects throughout the school year in addition to sponsoring speakers, film screenings, and opportunities for students to visit prisons in the area.
 Whether you hope to become a defense attorney, prosecutor, or advocate, CJAN strives to provide support and guidance to students interested in pursuing a career in criminal justice, as well as those advocating for change!

 The Deans’ Cup is one of the largest student-run events in America, an annual basketball competition between teams from Columbia Law School and NYU School of Law.
 Started in the spring of 2002, the Deans’ Cup raises funds for public interest organizations at both schools while uniting them in school spirit that rivals the best in sports.
 The Deans’ Cup fosters camaraderie between two of the foremost law schools in the city with firm sponsorship and widespread student dedication.
 It is one of the most exciting events of the year.